Ciprania/CipraTech/curseforge-desc.md

 # OOC DISCLAIMER

 All of the above is fictional.
 Any references to CipraTech having a patent on a device created by a mod from an author is NOT true.
 It's a story.
-We do not claim the creation of the mods in this pack and are wholeheartedly thankful for the work that the mod develoeprs have put into these mods.
+We do not claim the creation of the mods in this pack and are wholeheartedly thankful for the work that the mod developers have put into these mods.

 [![Akliz](http://saphrym.com/images/cipratech/akliz.png)](http://saph.link/akliz)